pasqal-io/qadence/docs/content/block_system.md

 2. Define a [`QuantumModel`](quantummodels.md) which differentiates, compiles and executes the circuit.

 Execution of more complex Qadence programs will be explored in the next tutorials.

+## Adding noise to gates

+It is possible to add noise to gates.
+Please refer to the noise tutorial [here](../tutorials/realistic_sims/noise.md).